tfabris/BlueGigaEmpeg/README.md

 Compile and upload the latest version of BlueGigaEmpeg.ino to the Arduino
 ==============================================================================
-Uploading code to the Arduino may be done with the BlueGigaEmpeg module fully assembled.
-However do not plug the BlueGigaEmpeg module into the empeg Car tuner connector until after the I2S modification has been completed, as described elsewhere in this document.

 Obtain the BlueGigaEmpeg.ino Arduino sketch file (located in the project zip file) from GitHub, linked in the "Prerequisites" section of this document.
 In the GitHub project web site for BlueGigaEmpeg, find the button titled "Clone